Chemical engineering is the practice of developing economic ways of using materials and energy for the benefit of humankind.

 Electives and Focus Areas

 Within the undergraduate program, chemical engineering students at Manhattan have four technical electives in their senior year.
-This allows them to focus their studies in environemntal engineering, petroleum engineering, biopharmaceutical engineering, or cosmetic engineering.
-These concentrations give our students a specialized education and a competitive advantage for job placement.
+This allows them to focus their studies in one of the following areas:

 Concentration in Biopharmaceutical Engineering: This program prepares students for various career pathways within the biopharmaceutical industry, including formulation and development of drugs and therapeutics, as well and processing and manufacturing of biopharma products.

-Minor in Environmental Engineering: This option for chemical engineering majors allows students to take five courses in environmental engineering within the Civil and Environemntal Engineering department, providing students career opportunities in areas such as water treatment, transport of contaminants in natural aquatic systems, site remediation, and the design and management of environmental systems.
+Minor in Environmental Engineering (with CEEN): This option for chemical engineering majors allows students to take five courses in environmental engineering within the Civil and Environmental Engineering (CEEN) department, providing students career opportunities in areas such as water treatment, transport of contaminants in natural aquatic systems, site remediation, and the design and management of environmental systems.

 Seamless Masters Program